danielphan-dp/markshare/README.md

 - [x] Pagination of posts
 - [x] Intuitive and responsive GUI compatible with different screen sizes

-## Contributing
+### Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 1. Fork the Project
 2. Create your Feature Branch
    ```sh
    git checkout -b feature/<YOUR-AMAZING-PROPOSED-FEATURE>
    ```
 3. Commit your Changes
    ```sh
    git commit -m <YOUR-COMMIT-MESSAGE>
    ```
 4. Push to the Branch
    ```sh
    git push origin feature/<YOUR-AMAZING-PROPOSED-FEATURE>
    ```
 5. Open a Pull Request

-The architecture of the project was designed to make it highly flexible to make contributions.